-- whether a particular policy, programme or project has an impact on health - how a policy may affect the health of the vulnerable sections of the population - the likely direction and scale of the health impacts are they negligible, serious or speculative - whether the effects are short term or long term and whether effects are direct or indirect - if there is a need for a more detailed assessment - if HIA is the best way to effectively address health and equity issues - whether there is an opportunity for influence within the policy, administrative and political context
+- · Whether a particular policy, programme or project has an impact on health. - · How a policy may affect the health of the vulnerable sections of the population. - The likely direction and scale of the health impacts are they negligible, serious or speculative. - · Whether the effects are short term or long term and whether effects are direct or indirect. - If there is a need for a more detailed assessment. - · If HIA is the best way to effectively address health and equity issues.

 Screening should be kept as simple as possible.
-Even if the decision is not to do a HIA, screening will be beneficial because it can raise awareness of health impacts among decision makers and prompt them to consider these in the future.
+Even if the decision is not to do a HIA, screening will be beneficial because it can raise awareness of health impacts among decision-makers and prompt them to consider these in the future.